The 5-step guide for how to monetize your blog with ebooks

 Step #4.
-Upload your ebook to your storefront
+Upload your ebook to your product page

-Your next step to converting your blog readers to ebook purchasers is to upload your ebook to your online storefront.
+Your next step to converting your blog readers to ebook purchasers is to upload your ebook to your product page.

-With an all-in-one platform uploading your ebook to your storefront is a cinch.
+With an all-in-one platform uploading your ebook to your website is a cinch.
 You simply head to your “Products” menu and click “New product”.